4 myths about off-season training...

 Just as importantly, nutrient-dense foods support immunity and reduce risk of injury.

 3. Supplements will provide the extra nutrients athletes need.
 Ugh.
 This is my hot topic.
-While supplements can absolutely have their place, keep in mind that this nearly $50 billion industry is unregulated.... which means not only is there risk for contamination (including banned substances), there's also a high risk for those with food allergies.
-But the biggest concern... nearly all of the products- and their ingredients- have never been tested on kids (essentially anyone under 21).
+While supplements can absolutely have their place, keep in mind that this nearly $150 billion industry is unregulated.... which means not only is there risk for contamination (including banned substances), there's also a high risk for those with food allergies.
+But the biggest concern... nearly all of the products- and their ingredients- are rarely, if ever, tested on kids (essentially anyone under 21).

 Nutritional needs definitely change as activity levels and goals change.
 But, meeting these nutrient changes through real foods not only provides key vitamins and minerals for strength, recovery, and endurance, they also prepare and facilitate the body's future growth.